NickPanyushev/IB_Himasthla/README.md

 2. Transcriptome assembly using rnaSPAdes or Trinity;

-3. Identification of transposable elements using different tools(RepeatModeller, RepeatMasker, Repeatexplorer2)
+3. Identification and classification of transposable elements using different tools (RepeatModeller, RepeatMasker, Repeatexplorer2)

+## Detailed information:

+* To get more information about RepeatModeller output go to "RepeatModeller_output"
+* To get more information about RepeaMasker output go to "RepeatModeller_output"